 The military-grade 12-micron aluminized polyethylene mylar material is durable and lightweight, weighing only 2 oz.
 Each blanket measures 52” x 82”.

-- Super Bright - These powerful hands-free LED camping lights generate a brilliant, long-lasting beam with daylight color...
+- SUPER BRIGHT - Experience powerful hands-free LED camping lights that generate a brilliant, long-lasting beam with...

-- Adjustable Comfort - The removable, washable, and adjustable headband on this LED headlamp comfortably fits adults and...
+- ADJUSTABLE COMFORT - The removable, washable, and adjustable headband on this LED headlamp ensures a comfortable fit for...

 Headlamps are great accessories to keep your hands free while hiking or camping.
 When setting up in the dark or getting back to your campsite at dusk, having a headlamp to light your way is important for your safety.